Edited by: Keri Stooksbury

 The vaccine against hepatitis B is generally given to babies as a course of 3 injections a few weeks apart and costs around $60.
 Adults considered to be at risk can also receive an additional immunization for around $90.

 Haemophilus Influenza Type B

-Human Papillomavirus (HPV) is a collection of infections that your own immune system can normally combat.
+Human papillomavirus (HPV) is a collection of infections that your own immune system can normally combat.
 Occasionally, some infections cannot be cleared out and become long-lasting and could lead to cancer.
-The HPV vaccine would ideally be administered in boys and girls from 11 years old through a series of 3 HPV vaccine injections over 6 months, which costs around $215 each.
+The HPV vaccine would ideally be administered in boys and girls from 11 years old through a series of 3 HPV vaccine injections over 6 months that cost around $215 each.

-It is recommended that everyone over 6 months old receives an annual seasonal flu vaccine which costs around $40.
-This shot will prevent you from certain strains of the flu viruses which cause severe illness, hospitalization, and even death.
+It is recommended that everyone over 6 months old receives an annual seasonal flu vaccine that costs around $40.
+This shot will prevent certain strains of the flu viruses that cause severe illness, hospitalization, and even death.